Towpath

 "Towboats Along the Yotsugi-dōri Canal" from Hiroshige's "One Hundred Famous Views of Edo" series, a depiction of a towpath in rural Tokyo, mid-19th century.

 A towpath is a road or trail on the bank of a river, canal, or other inland waterway.
 The purpose of a towpath is to allow a land vehicle, beasts of burden, or a team of human pullers to tow a boat, often a barge.
 This mode of transport was common where sailing was impractical because of tunnels and bridges, unfavorable winds, or the narrowness of the channel.

-After the Industrial Revolution, towing became obsolete when engines were fitted on boats and when railway transportation superseded the slow towing method.
+After the Industrial Revolution, towing became obsolete when engines were fitted to boats and when railway transportation superseded the slow towing method.
 Since then, many of these towpaths have been converted to multi-use trails and footpaths.
 They are still named towpaths — although they are now only occasionally used for the purpose of towing boats.

 History

+Some early towpaths were built by the Roman Empire and China.
+In preparation for his invasion of Dacia in 101, Roman emperor Trajan had a towpath cut along the Iron Gates, a gorge on the river Danube.
+During the reign of Chinese emperor Gaozong of Tang (649–683), towpaths were carved along a dangerous stretch of the Yellow River in an attempt to improve upstream grain transport to Luoyang.
+There were engineering projects including towpaths at the gorge Sanmenxia on the Yellow River during the Han and Tang dynasties.
+On the upper Yangtze River, there were early projects in the Tang and Song dynasties, more in the 1300s and 1400s, and even more in the 1700s and 1800s as the population of Sichuan grew and shipbuilding improved.
+However, towpaths could be quickly destroyed during high-water season due to erosion from agriculture near the river.

 Early inland waterway transport used the rivers, and while barges could use sails to assist their passage when winds were favourable or the river was wide enough to allow tacking, in many cases this was not possible, and gangs of men were used to bow-haul the boats.
 As river banks were often privately owned, such teams worked their way along the river banks as best they could, but this was far from satisfactory.
 On British rivers such as the River Severn, the situation was improved by the creation of towing path companies in the late 1700s.
 The companies built towing paths along the banks of the river, and four such companies improved a section of 24 mi in this way between Bewdley and Coalbrookdale.
 They were not universally popular, however, as tolls were charged for their use, to recoup the capital cost, and this was resented on rivers where barge traffic had previously been free.